Task Force on Immigrant IMGs (International Medical Graduates)

 The Minnesota Legislature authorized the formation of a "Foreign-Trained Physician Task Force" in 2014 Minnesota Session Laws, Chapter 228, Article 5, Section 12.
 At its first meeting in July 2014, the Task Force moved to use the term "Immigrant international medical graduate (IIMG)" rather than "foreign-trained physician" to describe more precisely the population of physicians referred to in the session law.

-The Task Force is charged with developing strategies to integrate refugee, aslyee and other immigrant physicians into the Minnesota health care delivery system.
-Specifically, it will:
+The Task Force was charged with developing strategies to integrate refugee, aslyee and other immigrant physicians into the Minnesota health care delivery system.
+Specifically, it completed the following tasks as assigned by law:

 - Analyze demographic information of current medical providers compared to the population of the state.